AN 044: Aligning LVDS Clock and Data Signals in Trion Devices

 To calibrate a static delay process, a known synchronous data pattern is sent via a transmitter to an FPGA, which acts as a receiver.
 The data pattern consists of a repeating string; for example, deserialization width of 8, cycling 8’h4b, 8’h57, 8’h7c, 8’h3e.
 The FPGA is loaded with an RTL calibration design that does the word alignment and verifies receipt of the data pattern.
 Once received data pattern after word aligning is mismatch with the known data pattern, a FAIL signal asserted.

-- Program FPGA with newly generated bitstream.
+- Program the FPGA with the newly generated bitstream.

-- Repeat step 2 to 4, by sweeping the Static Mode Delay setting from 0 to 63 for all data lanes.
+- Repeat step 2 to 4 by sweeping the Static Mode Delay setting from 0 to 63 for all data lanes.

 - If two passing window edges are found, select the middle value in the passing